Elizabeth Appleman,

 Dr. Elizabeth Appleman of the Animal Medical Center in New York City

 Dr. Appleman’s special interests in Internal Medicine include endocrinology and hematology.
-Prior research projects have explored the use of Trilostane in dogs with Cushing’s disease, association between cobalamin deficiencies and anemia in dogs, and the feasibility of platelet cryopreservation and plateletpheresis in dogs.
+Prior research projects have explored platelet disorders in cats, the use of Trilostane in dogs with Cushing’s disease, cobalamin deficiencies in anemic dogs, and platelet transfusions in dogs.

-Dr. Appleman lives on the Upper East Side with her human family and a silly kitten named Silver.
-She is also looking out for her next rescue Corgi, as she is particularly fond of this breed and all similarly built dogs!
+Dr. Appleman lives on the Upper East Side with her family and two pets, including Silver, a free-spirited cat who defies any medication, and Hattie, a good-humored and enthusiastic Pembroke Welsh Corgi.
+She is particularly fond of Corgis and all similarly built dogs!

 Board certification: